 The video of Asisat winning, had me in tears.
-This is an incredible honour and was voted by fans of the beautiful game to a wondrously gifted and deserving player.
+This is an incredible honor and was voted by fans of the beautiful game to a wondrously gifted and deserving player.
 It’s not often my heart softens towards winners of football awards.
 Her humility is breathtaking.
 She is exactly the type of genuine player that the world needs to look to.

 Not only is Oshoala one of the youngest players to be names to the squad, but she beat out FIFA’s 2013 Female Player of the Year Nadine Angerer to win the award and is the first African player to play in the FA women’s Super League.
 She was also the leading scorer at last year’s U20 World Cup.
 Here’s a video of her pulverizing New Zealand at that tournament (notice she wears the number 4 shirt, like another great Nigerian striker, Nwankwo Kanu, used to back in the day):

 Her passion and sense of responsibility are immense and will be all-present as she will help drive the Falconets to World Cup glory in Canada.

 “People find it difficult to believe that there are good teams in Africa,” says Oshoala.
 “We’re not just going there to complete the numbers, we’re going there to make sure people know African teams are not just pushover teams at the World Cup, we’re going there to fight.”

 Today the UK Guardian listed Oshoala as the number one player to watch at the World Cup.
 Here’s their write up: